 COVID-19 Vaccine Information

-For a complete list of vaccination sites in Missouri, please visit https://covidvaccine.mo.gov/map/.
-Several counties and healthcare systems are offering pre-registration for the vaccine.
+For a complete list of all other vaccination sites in Missouri, please visit https://covidvaccine.mo.gov/map/.
+Several counties and healthcare systems are offering registration for vaccine appointments.
 Links are included below for your convenience.
-Please note that public health authorities and healthcare providers have received a limited number of doses and generally receive notice only a day or two in advance of new shipments and quantities.
+Most pharmacies and many healthcare providers are now offering vaccinations as well.

 State of Missouri Vaccine Navigator

 The State of Missouri has a Vaccine Navigator tool to help Missourians navigate the COVID-19 vaccination process.
 You can find the tool here.